Mr-0n1/Koln/README.md

 ### English.

-The powerful Königsberg class Light Cruiser, Koln, is now ready and at your service.
+The powerful Königsberg class Light Cruiser, Köln, has arrived and is ready for service.

 #### Description.